Freezing Credit Cards Can Have Chilling Consequences

 "Do not thaw in the microwave.
 Doing so may cause the magnetic strip to interact with electronic waves which will destroy your appliance after electronically debiting your account for an amount up to $100,000."

-Card companies should realize that persons who need to freeze their credit cards do not have minimum self-control.
+Card companies should realize that persons who need to freeze their credit cards do not have even a minimum semblance of self-control.
 Cards are way too easy to get.
 Even children, pets, and automobiles with human sounding names can get them.
-The applications ask for a name and address.
+The applications only want a name and address.

 More Credit Information is Needed